 Ruth Miller, Principal

 With planning degrees from both MIT and UC Berkeley, Ruth has top academic planner cred.
 She spent years on transportation policy at a top U.S. planning firm and successfully advocated for better infrastructure at Walk Oakland Bike Oakland.
-She is a member of Transport Oakland and on the board of Guerrilla Cartography.
+At BlinkTag, she leads UX and project management.
+She’s also a master facilitator and operational expert.
+In her spare time, she’s board vice president of Transport Oakland.

 Alec Berger, Director of Social Media